Efficient Entanglement Routing for Satellite-Aerial-Terrestrial Quantum Networks: Numerical Experiments

-\textbf{Impact of storage node's capacity $\bm{B_m}$:} In this part, we compare the total generated EPR pairs of the proposed PS-EGR scheme with three baseline schemes, considering the storage node's capacity.
-As illustrated in Fig.~\ref{fig:impact_storage_node}, our PS-EGR scheme achieves the highest total generated EPR pairs compared to the baselines across various sizes of storage node's capacity.
+In this subsection, we study how the storage node's capacity $\bm{B_m}$ affects the system performance in terms of the quantum network throughput (i.e., total generated EPR pairs).
+To that end, we increase the storage node's capacity $\bm{B_m}$ from $1,300$ to $1,900$ EPR pairs.
+From Fig.~\ref{fig:impact_storage_node}, we can observe that our PS-EGR scheme achieves the highest total generated EPR pairs compared to the baselines across various sizes of storage node's capacity.
 Moreover, the total generated EPR pairs of all schemes increase as the storage node's capacity increases, except that the total generated EPR pairs of the NSS scheme remain stable.
 This trend highlights that increased storage capacity enables better data retention until transmission to the next suitable node.
 Compared to RRS, a larger storage capacity significantly enhances network performance for the proposed PS-EGR.
 This improvement is due to PS-EGR's greater flexibility in selecting the entanglement routing path, thereby fully utilizing the storage node's capacity.